The KJV Audio Bible

 Sunday Apr 20, 2025

-When Abram learns of Lot's capture, he gathers 318 trained men from his household and pursues the four kings, defeating them near Damascus and recovering all the captives and goods.
+When Abram learned of Lot's capture, he gathered 318 trained men from his household and pursued the four kings, defeating them near Damascus and recovering all the captives and goods.

-Melchizedek, king of Salem and "the priest of the most high God," brings out bread and wine and blesses Abram.
-Abram gives Melchizedek a tenth of everything.
+Melchizedek, king of Salem and "the priest of the most high God," brought out bread and wine and blessed Abram.
+Abram gave Melchizedek a tenth of everything.

-The king of Sodom offers Abram the goods while requesting the return of his people.
-Abram refuses to take anything except what his men have eaten and a share for his allies.
+The king of Sodom offered Abram the goods while requesting the return of his people.
+Abram refused to take anything except what his men ate and a share for his allies.

 Genesis 15